STREETLY,

 this in a photograph taken from a bedroom window of

-our house, but it's all the other way around of
+our house, but it's all the other way around.
+The

 picture is an old one, taken in the year I was born,